Denver140390/VeeamFileExplorer/VeeamFileExplorer/ReadMe.txt

 UI consists of 3 views: address bar, folders tree view and currently-opened-directory-content view (DataGrid).
 Selecting a folder in folders' tree updates address bar and asyncronously loads info into DataGrid.
 Right mouse button click on folders' tree opens context menu with "Open in Windows Explorer" item.
+Correct input + Enter in Address Bar = folders' tree + DataGrid are filled with corresponding data.

 * About code
 In this File Explorer I tried to follow the MVVM principles of separating business logic (Models) from UI (Views) by connecting them with bridges (ViewModels).
 Pretty usual.